 Gibson's Hummingbird will set you back up to £3,000/$3,982.
 If you haven't got that kind of cash kicking about, try the much loved tribute to the classic Gibbo Acoustic: The Epiphone Humminbird Pro.

 Sounds fantastic for the price.
 The ePerformer electro tones when plugged into both our acoustic amps and PA sounded rich, full and clear.
 And with that traditional Hummingbird pickguard design - she's a beauty.

 Listen to the Epiphone Hummingbird Pro:

-This 3/4 length Gretsch 9500 is a parlour guitar with a retro sound.
-Picture playing 12-bar blues on the porch.
+The 3/4 length Tanglewood TW2 is a parlour guitar with a retro sound.
+Perfect for on the go practice.
 Another small guitar that packs a punch.
-Ideal for beginners, kids, and any guitar player looking to add too their collection.
+Ideal for travelling beginners, kids, and any guitar player looking to add too their collection.

 Type: Parlour acoustic

-Don't expect rich warm tones fro the 9500.
-Do expect bluesy and bluesgrass sounds though.
+Don't expect rich warm tones from the Tanglewood travel guitar.
+It's a small travel guitar afterall.
+Do expect surprisignly good sounds though.
 We enjoyed playing around with open tunings and a slide with this little'un.
-You couldn't go wrong with the Gretsch if you're after a portable travel guitar.
+You couldn't go wrong with the TW2 if you're after a portable travel guitar.